 Please leave all electronic devices at home.

-We ask that each camper bring his/her own lunch and snacks to camp every day.
+We ask that each camper bring their own lunch and snacks to camp every day.
 For lunches, we ask that no “heat-ups” or items that require refrigeration be brought.
 We also ask that you avoid glass bottles.
 For snack, younger units will set aside a specific time every day to sit down and enjoy snack together, while older units will be allowed to take a snack break as needed between activities.
 If your camper has specific needs regarding snack or lunch, we ask that you speak with your unit director They will work with you to make sure that your camper is eating properly and well taken care of.
-Occasionally, we may offer special snacks related to the theme, for example last year we had “ambrosia” during Greek Gods week.
-When a specialty snack is offered we check our medical records for food allergies and provide an alternative snack for those who require it.

-We realize that many families need care outside of our 8:00 a.m. - 4:30 p.m. hours.
+We realize that many families need care outside of our 8:00 a.m. - 4:00 p.m. hours.
 To help out, we have created an Extra Camp Program.
-This program runs from 7:00 - 8:00 a.m. in the morning and from 4:30 - 6:00 p.m. in the afternoon.
+This program runs from 4:00 - 6:00 p.m. in the afternoon.
 During this time campers will play games, have free time on the playground, or curl up with a good book and relax.
 Because of the length of the day, we provide a snack for campers staying in Extra Camp.
-The cost for a week of Extra Camp is $40, a single day is $10.
+The cost for a day of Extra Camp is $25.
 If you are ever late in picking up, or need to drop off early one morning, please rest assured that we will be able to accommodate your needs.
-Campers not picked up by 4:45 p.m. are automatically placed in Extra Camp, safe, engaged, and happy until you are able to arrive.
+Campers not picked up by 4:00 p.m. are automatically placed in Extra Camp, safe, engaged, and happy until you are able to arrive.

 This is our camp word.
 It means “Hello,” “Goodbye,” “That was awesome,” “I’m sad camp is ending,” or whatever other meaning we need it to convey.
 If you hear someone say “Kungaloosh,” the proper response is always, “Kungaloosh!”
 This is but one of the many camp traditions you will encounter during your time with us.
 We believe that having traditions unique to our camp is an important part of building our community.
 These traditions reward long-time campers, who come in with the knowledge, and they welcome new campers by letting them in on the secret.
 Plus, our traditions are a lot of fun!